James McQuilkin: Walsall

 After leaving Hereford, McQuilkin signed a one-year contract at League One side Walsall on 29 July 2013 following a successful trial spell.
 Saddlers manager Dean Smith praised McQuilkin, saying: "He has put in some good performances and I have been extremely impressed with his attitude.
 He is a welcome addition to the squad."
 He made ten total appearances for the League One club and was released at the end of the season.

 Non-league

 McQuilkin played for Conference North club Hednesford Town before signing for Conference National side Torquay United in November 2014.
 The following January, he was praised by manager Chris Hargreaves for continuing to play despite not being paid.

 In August 2015, he signed for AFC Telford United in the National League North, for whom he played in one match before playing one game for Hednesford in the same league a month later.
 On 10 November, he signed for Kidderminster again, now in the National League.
 Four days later on his first start, he scored in a 2–0 home win against Aldershot Town.

 In June 2018, McQuilkin returned to Telford.

 In September 2022, McQuilkin returned to Hednesford Town.

 In August 2024, McQuilikin signed for Stafford Rangers.
+However, after two seasons at the club McQuilkin was released part of the squad clear out in May 2026 at Stafford Rangers as they head into a new era.